svalinn/r2s-act/docs/README.rst

   - Since the documentation location varies, and we are using sphinx-apidoc various changes were made to the Makefile.
 Future additions may require some trial and error...
+- docstrings for Fortran code are created with the `docs/gen_source_gamma_doc.py` script, which creates a fake Python script which sphinx-apidoc grabs docstrings from.